MENU

 Rialto Bridge in Venice Italy during sunset

-How to Get to Venice from Cinque Terre
+How to Get to Venice from Milan

 Once in Venice, you’ll want a vaporetto pass.
 Trust me – you don’t want to be lugging bags up and down those bridges!
 If you are 29 years-old or under, I highly recommend buying the Rolling Venice Pass.
 I wish I knew about it earlier!
 It costs €6, but in order to buy it, you must also purchase (at minimum) an unlimited three-day vaporetto pass for €22.
-With the pass, you also get discounts on many attractions, like a €12 discount entrance to the Doge’s Palace!
+With the pass, you also get discounts on many attractions, like a €12 discount on entrance to the Doge’s Palace!
 The one-day transport pass alone costs €20, and the two-day pass costs €30, so getting the Rolling Pass quickly pays for itself.
 You can buy these passes online or in person once in Venice.

 Things to Do in Venice (Two Days)